yashas004/SynthSearch/README.md

 2. **Query Processing**: User questions are converted to embeddings, and the system performs semantic search to find the most relevant document chunks.

-3. **Answer Generation**: The retrieved chunks are sent to DeepSeek's LLM along with the original question to generate a synthesized answer.
+3. **Answer Generation**: The retrieved chunks are sent to Claude via OpenRouter along with the original question to generate a synthesized answer.

 ## Limitations